-Kabbage can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
+A Kabbage business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
 Kabbage business loans are much quicker and easier to get approved for than a traditional bank.
 They’re also more affordable than a merchant cash advance.

 Terms: 1 – 12 Months